robghchen/tracking-system/src/notes/reduxTutorial.md

 export default connect(mapStateToProps, mapDispatchToProps)(App);
 ```

-14. you can now access this.props.triggerGetUsersList from anywhere in this component
+9. you can now access this.props.triggerGetUsersList from anywhere in this component

+10. you can also access this.props.users from anywhere after you call triggerGetUsersList

+11. `yarn start`

+12. install chrome extension "redux dev-tools" if you don't already have it. use the extension to see if the users array shows up in your global state (aka the store)